tonylikaho/1340Project/README.md

 3) fire an employee;
 4) edit the details of an existing employee;
 5) search for all employees with a salary higher than or lower than a user input;
-6) allow adding user-defined attributes, the value of a new attribute of the existing employee should be empty or undefined.
+6) allow adding user-defined attributes, the value of a new attribute of the existing employee should be empty or undefined;
-7) allow sorting the database according to specific attributes
+7) allow sorting the database according to specific attributes;

-A menu we be displaced to help the users realize function.
+8) menu will be displaced to help the users realize the functions.